-Health care system refusals to provide care are also problematic for the following reasons:
+Healthcare system refusals to provide care are also problematic for the following reasons:

 - Transparency is lacking.
 Religiously-affiliated entities often “hide” their religious affiliation, leaving patients unaware of certain healthcare service restrictions.
 Without clear, comprehensive information on the full range of end-of-life options and the institution's restrictions, patients are unable to give proper informed consent.

 - Individual Patient Freedom is Undermined.
 Limiting access to certain end-of-life care options undermines individual freedom, particularly given that taxpayer dollars are used to fund care at these institutions.
-Patients rights should not be secondary to the rights of institutions.
+Patients' rights should not be secondary to the rights of institutions.

 - Inequities for historically underserved communities are exacerbated.
 The Community Catalyst report found that in five states (Alaska, Iowa, South Dakota, Washington and Wisconsin) over 40% of all acute care beds are in Catholic hospitals.
 Fifty-two hospitals are designated as the sole community hospital (at least 35 miles away from another hospital) in their region.
-That means, many people residing in rural areas, for example, may not have any other options for care.
+That means many people residing in rural areas, for example, may not have any other options for care.

 - Clinician-patient trust is eroded.
 Health care system refusals to provide care for individuals leave providers unable to provide patients with the care they want at life’s end.
-Mistrust and denied care hinders clinician-patient recommendations for palliative care or hospice, resulting in more aggressive and futile treatment at the end of life.
+Mistrust and denied care hinder clinician-patient recommendations for palliative care or hospice, resulting in more aggressive and futile treatment at the end of life.

 But Shouldn’t Providers Be Allowed to Opt-Out of Medical Care They Object to?

 We do agree that individual providers should have the right to opt out of participating in end-of-life healthcare treatments they object to based on conscience or religious grounds; however, providers took an oath to care and treat.
-People have the right to compassionate, respectful and timely end-of-life care and the freedom to make their own health care decisions.
+People have the right to compassionate, respectful and timely end-of-life care and the freedom to make their own healthcare decisions.
 Providers should not be allowed to use a religious exemption to abandon patients, mislead them, discriminate, or block their preferred care.
 Providers still have a legal and moral obligation to: